CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Experiments

 \quad

-\textbf{Evaluation on PCN Dataset.} The widely-used PCN \cite{yuan2018pcn} dataset is a subset of the ShapeNet dataset \cite{wu20153d} with 8 categories.
+\textbf{Evaluation on PCN Dataset.} Another widely-used dataset for point cloud completion is PCN dataset \cite{yuan2018pcn}, which is a subset of ShapeNet dataset \cite{wu20153d} and contains 8 categories.
 The incomplete shapes are generated by backprojecting complete shapes into 8 different partial views.
 For each complete shape, 16,384 points are evenly sampled from the shape surface.
-For fair comparison, we adopt the L1 version of chamfer distance as the evaluation metric, which follows the same practice as previous methods \cite{yuan2018pcn,yu2021pointr,xiang2021snowflakenet}.
-The results are summarized in Table \ref{tab:results_pcn}, our method can achieve 7.02 performance and outperform other state-of-the-art methods in most categories.
+To verify the effectiveness of our method and fairly compare our our method with other methods, we conduct experiments on this dataset by following the experimental setting as used in \cite{yuan2018pcn,yu2021pointr,xiang2021snowflakenet}, where we adopt the L1 version of chamfer distance as the evaluation metric, which follows the same practice as previous methods \cite{yuan2018pcn,yu2021pointr,xiang2021snowflakenet}.
+The results are summarized in Table \ref{tab:results_pcn}, our method achieves the best performance with a chamfer distance of 7.02 and outperforms other state-of-the-art methods in most categories.
+Thanks to the CP3 training paradigm, our approach lowering the CD by $0.19 \times10^3$ compared with SnowFlakeNet \cite{xiang2021snowflakenet}, demonstrating strong robustness when handling cases of easily confusing categories.

 \quad